 The limited entry programs begin once a year, generally in the Fall term.
 The limited entry programs are filled on a space available basis.
 Applicants are accepted upon meeting the minimum criteria on a first completed, first accepted basis.

 Applicants for a restricted entry program must complete the admissions application procedures and meet program criteria by a specified application deadline before being considered for admission into the program.
-The application must be completed accurately and returned by the application deadline date.
+The application deadline varies for each program so be sure to check the specified program deadline.
 Only completed applications meeting the program admission criteria for applying will be considered.
-The deadline for submitting a completed application varies for each program, so it is important to check the specified deadline date for each program.

 The course requirements for MHCC programs are subject to change each academic year.
 For MHCC certificate/degree requirements, a student must follow the program requirements either for the year the student is officially admitted to the program or the year the student is completing the program.